-Leasehold premises in Harehills with in excess of one hundred years unexpired on the lease are sometimes referred to as ‘virtual freehold’.
+Leasehold premises in Harehills with in excess of one hundred years left on the lease are often regarded as a ‘virtual freehold’.
 This is where the lease value the same as a freehold interest in your property.
-In such situations there is often little upside in purchasing the reversionary interest unless savings on ground rent and maintenance charges merit it.
+In such situations there is often little upside in purchasing the reversionary interest unless savings on ground rent and service charges merit it.

 | Lender | Requirement |